orbanjames/GAMES-MANAGEMENT-APP-PROJECT/README.md

 # Games Management App
 This is a project work for the course title:
-SOFTWARE PROCESS (M09240) on Master studies submitted to the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.
+SOFTWARE REQUIREMENTS AND MODELLING on Master studies submitted to the Department of Software Engineering and Computer Science, Faculty of Organisational Sciences, UNIVERSITY OF BELGRADE, SERBIA.
-It is my first project experience fully implemented as a window application created with java 11, javaFX technology and MySQL Database
+It is my first project experience fully implemented as a DESKTOP application created with java 11, javaFX technology and MySQL Database

 ## Table of contents